cu-swe4s-fall-2023/assignment-2-python-refresher-emilynyeo/README.md

 branch pushes and pull requests was made in `a5.yaml`.
 The following will occur every time a branch is pushed or a pull request is made:
 	- Unit tests will be run.
     - Functional tests will be run.
-    - Style checks will be run.
+    - Style checks will be run using pycodestyle and PEP8.